 I enjoy climbing and other mountain and outdoor sports.

-I have recently retired from a career as a rugby player, notable only for its longevity.
-I am now active in youth development as a coach and referee.
+I retired from a career as a rugby player, notable only for its longevity.
+I am now active in youth development as a referee.

 I have established a standing at national and international level for practice and research in interventional cardiology.
 I established the Clinical Trials and Evaluation Unit at the Royal Brompton Hospital and led its initial flagship ventures including the landmark Stent or Surgery Trial (SoS).
 The primary publication from this study remains in the top 1% of quoted papers in cardiology.
 The HEAT-PPCI trial, performed at LHCH has also achieved international recognition, both for its clinical impact and its novel methodology.